Asemic Writing - The language beneath words

 “As a creator of asemics, I consider myself an explorer and a global storyteller.
-Asemic art, after all, represents a kind of language that’s universal and lodged deep within our unconscious minds.
-Regardless of language identity, each human’s initial attempts to create written language look very similar and, often, quite asemic.
-In this way, asemic art can serve as a sort of common language—albeit an abstract, post-literate one—that we can use to understand one another regardless of background or nationality.
-For all its limping-functionality, semantic language all too often divides and asymmetrically empowers while asemic texts can’t help but put people of all literacy-levels and identities on equal footing.”
+Asemic art represents a kind of language that’s universal and lodged deep within our unconscious minds...
+Regardless of language identity, our earliest attempts at writing look quite asemic.
+In this way, asemic art can serve as a common language—an abstract, post-literate one—that helps us understand one another beyond words.”

 Source: wikipedia